Project: The Indianization

 The Aryan Identity

 Due to the fact that the Aryans were the compilers of the Rig-Veda, scholars made mistake of attributing anything in the Veda as Aryan.
-Through its many verses, the Veda conveys battles and wars that misled scholars that think that it was actually the Aryan way of life (Notes: The Aswa or the Iswin of the Rig-Veda).
+Through its many verses, the Veda conveys battles and wars that misled scholars to think that it was actually the Aryan way of life (Notes: The Aswa or the Iswin of the Rig-Veda).
 They were carried troughs by horse-drawn chariots that proved to become the state-of-the-art war newest commodity.
 To scholars, it confirms the supreme military advance of the Aryan that made them dominant through out the ancient world.
-To explain the Aryan culture in Gangetic India, the Aryan Invasion Theory was by far the most accepted explanation of the probable cause of the Aryan settlement in Gangetic India.
-In a closer look, the Rig-Veda attributed most of these battles not to the god Aryaman but to the god-king Aswin or Aswa.
+In a closer look, the Rig-Veda attributed most of these battles not to the God Aryaman but to the god-king Aswin or Aswa.
 In most of the accounts of war and battles, the Aswin troupes crushed their enemies by driving the horse chariots over them and took the easy victory through their military superiority.
-They were not Aryan and theirs warlike attitude led us to believe that they were instead of Sakan origin.
+It turn-out that these warriors were not Aryan and theirs warlike attitude led us to believe that they were instead of Sakan origin.
 Based on the fact that Aswa (or Aswin) of the Rig-Veda was actually the god-king of the Kambujas, we shall identify that Aswataman was actually a title of a Kambojan king.
-Through the clay tablets we know that the Sumerians were the first to use the horse-drawn chariots, but it was the Kambujas who were mastering the new technology to the perfection.
-In Indian history, the identity of the Aryans is not very clear.
+From the this point of view, the identity of the Aryans in Indian histor is not very clear.
+To explain the Aryan culture in Gangetic India, the Aryan Invasion Theory was by far the most accepted explanation of the probable cause of the Aryan settlement in Gangetic India.
 Initiated by western scholars, the Aryan invasion theory was the most accepted version of the Aryan identity and their presence inside of Gangetic India.
 According to the theory, the Aryans were of fair complexion, speaking Aryan language and came from the north-west, across the Hindu Kush mountains, and entered India through Afghanistan (AInd: The Aryans: The Origins of the Aryans: P. 30).
 They belonged to a very ancient stock of the human race, and lived for a long period with the forefathers of the Greek, the Roman and other European royal houses.
 The description was more accurately describing the Sakan aristocrats that were making up the majority of Indian high societies at the time.
-On their own term, the Aryans did not presented themselves in the Rig-Veda to be of fair complexion that was a known trait of the European race.
-Of modest background, they were often been eclipsed by the flamboyant life-style of their Sakan compattriots, the Kambojas, the Yueh-Shih and the Hiong-Nu royal houses.
+On their own term, the Aryans did not present themselves to be of fair complexion that was a known trait of the European race.
+Of modest background, they were often been eclipsed by the flamboyant life-style of their Sakan compatriots, the Kambojas, the Yueh-Shih and the Hiong-Nu royal houses.
 As we had argued, the Gangetic India had been the escape ground of the Sakan leadership since the start-up of the Meru Culture in Middle East.
 Some Indian scholars do not accept the view that the Aryans came from outside, but were instead locals.
 They regard them as indigenous Indians, some sections of whom gradually migrated to different part of Asia and Europe.
 Their legacies were held on other grounds long before the discovery of Mahenjodaro (AInd: Sindhu Valley Civilization: Spread of the Civilization: P. 26).
-Nevertheless, We had argued that the Indus Valley's civilization was not of Indian origin but was part of the Sumerian Middle Eastern development.
+Nevertheless, We had argued that the Indus Valley's civilization was not Indian by origin but was part of the Sumerian Middle Eastern development.
 At the same time, we had argued that the Aryans were Brahmans of the Meru court who got their identity from their close association with Meru who himself was invoked (in the Rig-Veda) as the Aryaman (The Man Race: The Shan Mythology: The Aryan Identity).
 They were originated from the footsteps of mount Himalayas served in the Meru Court and during the early period worshipped the Aryaman who was no other than Meru himself.
 Their return back into both the Gangetic India and Southeast Asia was done gradually and were warmly greeted by the local naga royal houses (The Man Race: The Himalayan Culture: The Jin of Nagaland).
 In contrast, evidences show that the Indo-Aryan's settlement in both the Gangetic India and Southeast Asia were mostly done through military invasion (Notes: The Kauruvas and the Panduvas).
 To reflect the reality of the Sakan incursion in the naga world of Jambudvipa, we shall split the process into two phases.
 The first phase that followed immediately the rising of the Shang dynasty was recalled by the locals as tough and enduring.
 Both domestic and sex Slaves were captured during the raid for both the Tai aristocracy and the European market.
 Nevertheless, rebellious activities that resulted in the fall of the Shang court and the rise of the Tchou dynasty of China stopped short the exploitation the exploitation of the Sakan world.
 The second phase of the Sakan settlement was often carried on with tact and less friction.
 Since they were not the majority of the population, the new rulers found themselves the need to adapt to local politic of the naga worlds.
 After many generations of intermarriage, they blend themselves completely into the mainstream of the new societies.
 In a series of cultural transfer, the Khmer culture started to have its own aspect that became later the base of the Angkorean Cakravatin Empire.
 Mixed with legacies from the past, new imported cultures undeniably enriched the Khmer Tradition.
 Many aspects of indigenous cultural elements, especially of Naga legacies were preserved and modernized to the new standard of recent development.
 Indianization, by all means, added another layer into the Khmer culture that was crucial in the next formation of the Angkorean Cakravatin Empire.

 THE ARIANIZATION OF THE GANGETIC INDIA